zyphlar/influxdb.org/source/docs/v0.5/introduction/getting_started.md

 The visualization for this one is off, but you can see the data returned in the table.

 Now that you've gone through a quick intro to some of the things InfluxDB can do, you may want to pick up one of your favorite client libraries or take a look at the [InfluxDB query language guide](../api/query_language.html).

+Or take a look at builidng some [beautiful InfluxDB dashboards with Grafana](../ui/grafana.html).